Skip to content

 Which should you choose?

 Choose based on whether your scarce resource is reach or control.
-If you have no audience and need partners fast, a network's instant access can be worth the override early on.
-If you value owning your data, controlling fraud, building direct relationships, and keeping costs down as you scale, in-house wins.
-Many companies do both: run an owned in-house program as the foundation and use a network selectively to extend reach.
+No audience and you need partners fast?
+A network's instant access can be worth the override early on.
+Value owning your data, controlling fraud, building direct relationships, and keeping costs down as you scale?
+In-house wins.
+Many companies do both: run an owned in-house program as the foundation, and use a network selectively to extend reach.

 Does in-house mean building it yourself?

 No — in-house means you own the program, not that you write the code.
-Dedicated platforms like Afflio give you the control and ownership of an in-house program (your terms, your partners, your data, your fraud rules, RazorpayX and PayPal payouts) plus a marketplace to help with discovery, without the override fees of a traditional network.
-You get ownership without building tracking and payouts from scratch.
+Dedicated platforms like Afflio give you the control and ownership of an in-house program — your terms, your partners, your data, your fraud rules, RazorpayX and PayPal payouts — plus a marketplace to help with discovery, without a traditional network's override fees.
+Ownership, minus building tracking and payouts from scratch.

 Networks sell you reach today; in-house buys you ownership tomorrow.
 The strongest programs eventually want both — but they're built on a foundation they own.